 William McAuliffe is an associate in Lévy Kaufmann-Kohler in Geneva where he practises principally in the area of sports arbitration.
-As well as advising athletes, clubs and governing bodies on sports related disputes, William appears regularly as counsel before the Court of Arbitration for Sport in Lausanne.
-An Irish-qualified solicitor also admitted to practice in England and Wales, William previously worked in the litigation department of a large commercial law firm in Dublin.
-He has also spent time working in law offices in London and New York where he has had the opportunity to gain international litigation experience.
+As well as advising athletes, clubs, and governing bodies on sports related disputes, William appears regularly as counsel before the Court of Arbitration for Sport in Lausanne.
+An Irish qualified solicitor, also admitted to practice in England and Wales, William previously worked in the litigation department of a large commercial law firm in Dublin.
+William has spent time working in law offices in London and New York where he has had the opportunity to gain international litigation experience.

-He has given lectures on sports law and arbitration law in Ireland, Switzerland and Turkey.
+He has given lectures on sports law and arbitration law in Ireland, Switzerland, the Netherlands and Turkey.